awsdocs/amazon-eks-user-guide/doc_source/connector_IAM_role.md

 1. Choose **Trust relationships**, and then choose **Edit trust policy**\.

 1. Verify that the trust relationship contains the following policy\.
 If the trust relationship matches the following policy, choose **Cancel**\.
-If the trust relationship doesn’t match, copy the policy into the **Edit trust policy** window and choose **Update policy**\.
+If the trust relationship doesn't match, copy the policy into the **Edit trust policy** window and choose **Update policy**\.

    ```
    {